-Around the time of the 1989 revolution, Sabrina Ionescu's father, Dan Ionescu, escaped communist Romania and sought political asylum in the United States.
+In 1989, Dan Ionescu, Sabrina's father, escaped communist Romania seeking political asylum in the United States.

-In 1995, Sabrina Ionescu's mother and brother were able to move to the United States to join her father, who had settled in Northern California.
+In 1995, Sabrina Ionescu's mother and brother were able to move to the US and join her father, Dan Ionescu, who had settled in Northern California.

 On December 6, 1997, Sabrina Elaine Ionescu was born.
-She is now a professional basketball player for the New York Liberty of the WNBA.
+She is now an American professional basketball player for the New York Liberty of the WNBA.

-In 2012, as a freshman, Sabrina Ionescu started 14 of 29 games and averaged 13.8 points, 3.9 assists, and 3.9 steals per game, contributing to her team's 27-3 record and Northern California Section Division II runner-up finish.
+In 2012, as a freshman, Ionescu started 14 of 29 games, averaging 13.8 points, 3.9 assists, and 3.9 steals per game, contributing to her team's 27-3 record and a Northern California Section Division II runner-up finish.

-In 2013, during her sophomore year, Sabrina Ionescu helped her team achieve a 30-2 record.
+In 2013, during her sophomore year, Ionescu helped her team achieve a 30–2 record.

-In November 2015, during the early signing period, Sabrina Ionescu had difficulty making a college choice and did not sign a National Letter of Intent with any school.
+In November 2015, during the early signing period, Ionescu did not sign a National Letter of Intent with any school, keeping her college options open.

-In April 2016, during the late signing period, Sabrina Ionescu still had difficulty making a college choice and did not sign a National Letter of Intent with any school.
+In April 2016, during the late signing period, Ionescu still had not signed a National Letter of Intent with any school.

 On November 13, 2016, Sabrina Ionescu made her collegiate debut for Oregon, scoring 11 points in an 84–67 victory over Lamar.

-In late April 2018, Sabrina Ionescu led her team to win the USA Basketball women's national 3x3 championship tournament, remaining unbeaten and earning the tournament MVP award, despite being unfamiliar with FIBA 3x3 rules.
+In late April 2018, Sabrina Ionescu and her Oregon teammates entered the USA Basketball women's national 3x3 championship tournament.
+She led her team to the championship while going unbeaten and was named tournament MVP.

 On November 6, 2018, Sabrina Ionescu recorded her 11th triple-double in a victory against Alaska-Fairbanks.